zalando-stups/fullstop/fullstop-plugins/fullstop-unapproved-services-and-role-plugin/README.md

-##Unapproved services and role Plugin
+##Unapproved services and roles Plugin

 ###Aim of plugin
 Find out if someone uses an unapproved service